How to Transition Your Baby to Table Foods Easily and Safely

 Continue to offer puffs for a few days to a week at every meal alongside their pureed food, until you can see them munching up and down with their jaw most of the time.

 Ideally, they should be feeding themselves the puffs, too, but don’t let that be a deal breaker on moving forward.
 You can help them put the puffs in their mouth as long as they’re willingly opening their mouth.
-Find baby feeding schedules for 8, 9, and 10 month olds here and 11-14 months here.

 Once your baby is enjoying puffs, you’ll want to try small pieces of other foods that dissolve really quickly.
 Some examples are: Town House Crackers (not Ritz, this texture actually requires more chewing), Graham Crackers, Teething Wafers, Baby Cheese Puffs, rice husks, and other stage 1 table foods you find in the baby aisle at the grocery store.

-If you aren’t sure if a finger food is safe, do a taste test yourself.
+If you aren’t sure if finger food is safe, do a taste test yourself.
 How quickly does it dissolve compared to a puff?
 How much do you need to chew it?

 You can also try these cubed “jellies” or little frittatas, that are perfect for this stage too.
 It may take a few days or weeks before you’re ready to move onto these soft foods.

 When your baby is eating several cracker like foods and several soft foods, you can pull back from giving as much baby food and perhaps skip the baby food at some meals.
-As they eat more and more of the table foods, you’ll serve less and less baby food, skipping it more and more until you no longer need it.

 Important Tips for Transitioning Baby to Table Foods Easily